Azure/azure-sdk/docs/android/design.md

 {% include requirement/MUST id="android-response-errors" %} provide enough information in failure cases for a developer to take appropriate corrective action, including a message describing what went wrong and details on the corrective actions to take.

 #### Service Method Parameters

-{% include requirement/MUST id="android-required-and-optional-method-parameters" %} accept all arguments required to execute a method call as individual parameters to the method.
-An argument is considered required if it is flagged as such in the service's API spec or if the library author deems it to be essential to the developer experience of the client API.

 ##### Option Parameters